 4. Revocation or Termination of Charter.
-If the School's Charter issued by the Authorizer is revoked or terminated, this Agreement shall automatically terminate on the same date as the School's Charter is revoked or terminated without further action of the parties.
+If the School's Charter issued by the Authorizer is suspended, revoked or terminated, or a new Charter is not issued to the School after expiration of the Charter, this Agreement shall automatically be suspended or terminated, as the case may be, on the same date as the School's Charter is suspended, revoked, terminated or expires without further action of the parties.

-5. Amendment Caused By Academy Site Closure or Reconstitution.
-In the event that the Academy is required (i) to close an Academy site pursuant to a notice issued by the State School Reform/Redesign Officer under Section 507 of the Code, MCL 380.507; or (ii) to undergo a reconstitution pursuant to Section 507 of the Code, MCL 380.507, and Section 10.7 of the Contract Terms and Conditions, and such closure of an Academy site or reconstitution causes an amendment to or termination of this Agreement, the parties agree that this Agreement shall be amended or terminated to implement the Academy site closure or reconstitution, with no cost or penalty to the Academy, and NHA shall have no recourse against the Academy or the Authorizer for implementing such site closure or reconstitution.
+5. Amendment Caused By School Site Closure or Reconstitution.
+In the event that the School is required (i) to close an School site pursuant to a notice issued by the Department under Section 507 of the Code, MCL 380.507; or (ii) to undergo a reconstitution pursuant to Section 507 of the Code, MCL 380.507, and Section 10.6 of the Contract Terms and Conditions, and such closure of an School site or reconstitution causes an amendment to or termination of this Agreement, the parties agree that this Agreement shall be amended or terminated to implement the School site closure or reconstitution, with no cost or penalty to the School , and NHA shall have no recourse against the School or the Authorizer for implementing such site closure or reconstitution.

-6. If this Agreement is terminated prior to the end of the Term other than as provided for in Article II(B)(4) of this Agreement, and unless otherwise agreed by the Parties, such termination will not become effective until the end of the then-current school year.
+6. If this Agreement is terminated prior to the end of the Term other than as provided for in Article II(B)(4) of this Agreement, and unless otherwise agreed by the Parties, such termination will not become effective until the the end of the then-current school year in which termination is invoked.

 C. Effect of Termination.
-Upon the effective date of termination or expiration of this Agreement:
+With the exception of Article II(B)(5) above, upon the effective date of termination or expiration of this Agreement:

-1. Subject to any provisions contained in a lease between the Parties, the Parties shall have the right to remove from the School any equipment or other assets owned or leased by the respective Party;
+1. Subject to any provisions contained in the lease between the Parties, the Parties shall have the right to remove from the School any equipment or other assets owned or leased by the respective Party;